2018 United States House of Representatives elections in Oklahoma: District 3

 The 3rd district is located in Western Oklahoma.
 The largest district in Oklahoma and one of the largest in the country, it includes the Oklahoma Panhandle, Ponca City and the city of Stillwater as well as the Osage Nation.
-The incumbent is Republican Frank Lucas, who has represented the district since 2003 and previously represented the 6th district from 1994 to 2003.
+Incumbent Republican Frank Lucas, who had represented the district since 2003 and previously represented the 6th district from 1994 to 2003, ran for re-election.
 He was re-elected with 78% of the vote in 2016.
+The district had a PVI of R+27.